LukaszRemkowicz/LukaszRemkowicz/README.md

 My name is Lukasz Remkowicz.
 Im self learned programmer who who fell in love in Python.

-Im interested in WebDeveloping (JS, HTML, CSS).
+Im interested in WebDeveloping (JS, HTML, CSS, Django).
 In free time im taking night photos and listening to music :)

 - 🔭 I’m currently working on e-commerce shop with electronic things (like TV, laptops, phones).
 Project is still in progress.
 Im going to focus on user and employer side of the project.